Frequently Asked Questions:

 7. How are MSU fees established?

 Students, through the democratic processes of the Student Representative Assembly (SRA), can add, modify, or rescind services and fees charged by the MSU.
 All fees have been approved by students through referenda.
-As for the fee strucutre presented to students this September, McMaster University has been working alongside the MSU, MAPS and GSA, along with student societies, to review all supplementary student fees to determine which fees are essential and non-essential as per the provincial government’s classification guidelines.
+As for the fee structure presented to students this September, McMaster University has been working alongside the MSU, MAPS and GSA, along with student societies, to review all supplementary student fees to determine which fees are essential and non-essential as per the provincial government’s classification guidelines.

 8. What happens if I opt out of my fees?